MarkBind/markbind-action/README.md

 - false
   - This is the default value
 - true
-  - This will make the published branch keep the existing files before an update is made.
+  - This will preserve any existing files in the published branch before an update is made.

 ### rootDirectory (MarkBind CLI arguments)
 The directory to read source files from.